 Mel Robbins, the author of the 5 Second Rule, teaches about how to build confidence.
-She’ll help you tackle negative thoughts and self doubt so you can break past your mental blocks.
-This was my kind of course because she talks a lot about dealing with imposter syndrome and getting some real confidence.
-I was impressed with this course and purchased her book.
+She helps you tackle negative thoughts and self doubt so you can break past your mental blocks.
+She taught a different perspective on what causes self doubt that resonated with me.

 Start a Profitable Online Business by James Wedmore, Lewis Howes and Derek Halpern

 Another good one.
 I included the names of the instructors on this one because you may recognize some big names in online business.

 In this course you learn how to develop a product that sells, how to develop a lead magnet and grow your email list, and skills for online marketing.
 I liked ideas about coming up with a product idea, driving traffic using webinars, and growing your email list.

 This one is timely right now as James Wedmore is going through the launch process of his program Business By Design (BBD).
 I mention this because it launches tomorrow and I might purchase it. 🙂